The Ultimate Holiday Breakup Survival Guide

 Social media has undoubtedly made breakups harder.
 Whether it's your ex posting a cryptic post, the fact that they viewed your Instagram story, or who they're newly following — I've heard it all.

-As a general rule, especially immediately after a breakup, it's best to stay off (or at least limit) any social media activity that you find triggering.
+As a general rule, especially immediately after a breakup, it's best to stay off (or at least limit) any social media activity that you find triggering for your well-being and healing.

-Opening Instagram and stumbling across a photo of your ex enjoying the holidays or celebrating with a new partner won't help you.
-Even if you've blocked them, unexpected posts—like a family picture shared by your ex's sister—can catch you off guard.
-Be mindful of the emotional impact and limit exposure to such content for your well-being.
+Opening Instagram and stumbling across a photo of your ex enjoying the holidays or celebrating with someone new won't help you.
+Even if you've unfollowed or blocked them, unexpected posts—like a family picture shared by a mutual connection—can catch you off guard.

-Steering clear of social media is wise due to its unpredictability and how little information there is to go on.
-It's far too easy to concoct worst-case scenarios that our minds can ruminate on.
+Steering clear of social media, or at least limiting your exposure, is wise due to its unpredictability and how little context you have to go on.
+It's far too easy to imagine worst-case scenarios that our minds can ruminate on.

 Remember, if it hurts you in any way, don't do it.